tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 * if you have a large database it takes a lot of memory to hold database schema

-Looks better, but of course it needs some additional work to be done because roundhouse does not play well with stored procedures scripts from database project.
+Looks better, but of course it needs an additional work to be done as roundhouse does not play well with stored procedures scripts that come from database project.
 I had to customize rh library to support following:

 * schema bound views - I need this because we have that kind of views in the database.